Expert Guide to Work from Home Smarter

 6. Stay healthy

 - Working in the home office every day can be distracting, especially when you have housemates, kids, or pets.
 Just as a home computer should be a mirror of the one you use in the office, you should have the basics of an office at home.
-A table that works as a good desk, and an ergonomically designed chair.
+A table that works as a good desk, or a lap tray with a cushion to keep your laptop from overheating, and an ergonomically designed chair.
 If you can, borrow a mouse and external keyboard from the office so that you don't have to use the laptop all day.